fnalways/terminus-docs/docs/manual/use-cases/comfyui-for-krita.md

    b.
 Click **Connect** to verify the connection.
 A green "Connected" indicator confirms successful connection.
    :::info
    If connection fails:
-   - Verify network connectivity between your computer and Terminus.
+   - Verify network connectivity between your computer and Olares.
    - Confirm ComfyUI's authentication level is set to "Internal".
    - Check for and disable any interfering proxy services.
-   - Ensure ComfyUI is running correctly on your Terminus.
+   - Ensure ComfyUI is running correctly on your Olares.
    :::
 5. Adjust ComfyUI settings.
    a.
 In **Styles**, configure your preferred style templates and select appropriate model checkpoints.